-- Girls cannot raise money for other organizations or causes but, they can decide to purchase items or supplies for other non-profit organization with funds earned. - Activities must take place within GSCCC's jurisdiction. - Money-earning activities will not be approved to take place during the time that the Council-Sponsored Product Programs are underway, unless they are in direct correlation to the Product Program or a nationally recognized Girl Scout event, for example financial literacy badge workshop, cookie badge workshops, World Thinking Day, Juliette Gordon Low's Birthday, etc. - All reports for previous money-earning activities must be received at GSCCC Headquarters prior to additional money-earning activities being approved. - The most current financial record for the troop must be on the Annual Troop Finance tab in VTK before any money-earning activity will be approved.
-The troop must show a justified need for the additional troop funds and the amount must be reasonable. - Troops must follow all Safety Activity Checkpoints regarding troop money-earning activities.
+- Girls cannot raise money for other organizations or causes but, they can decide to purchase items or supplies for other non-profit organization with funds earned. - · Activities must take place within GSCCC's jurisdiction. - Money-earning activities will not be approved to take place during the time that the Council-Sponsored Product Programs are underway, unless they are in direct correlation to the Product Program or a nationally recognized Girl Scout event, for example financial literacy badge workshop, cookie badge workshops, World Thinking Day, Juliette Gordon Low's Birthday, etc. - All reports for previous money-earning activities must be received at GSCCC Headquarters prior to additional money-earning activities being approved. - The most current financial record for the troop must be on the Annual Troop Finance tab in VTK before any money-earning activity will be approved.
+The troop must show a justified need for the additional troop funds and the amount must be reasonable. - · Troops must follow all Safety Activity Checkpoints regarding troop money-earning activities. - Troops and girls may not create or share crowdfunding campaigns unless they are part of a councilapproved Gold Award project and use a GSCCC platform.
+This must be approved in writing by GSCCC's CEO, with funds directed into an account using a council EIN which will then get forwarded to the Girl Scout.